swiftlang/swift-evolution/proposals/NNNN-resolve-distributed-actor-protocols.md

 The `@DistributedProtocol` macro generates a concrete `distributed actor` declaration as well as an extension which implements the protocol's method requirements with "stub" implementations.

 >  **NOTE:** The exact details of the macro synthesized code are not guaranteed to remain the same, and may change without notice.
+The existence of the $-prefixed generated type is guaranteed however, as it is the public API how developers resolve and obtain remote references, I.e. for a `protocol Greeter` annotated with the `@DistributedProtocol` macro, developers may rely on the existence of the `distributed actor $Greeter` with the same access level as the protocol.

 This proposal also introduces an empty `DistributedActorStub` protocol: